Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: #1

-\textbf{Revised Analysis.} As detailed in Section 4.1, the dataset is partitioned into OMA-GT (ground-truth HD maps) and OMA (predicted HD maps), with statistics summarized in Tab.~\ref{tab:dataset_information}.
-OMA-GT comprises 26,111 training scenarios and 5,613 validation scenarios, totaling 31,724 samples, while OMA contains only 5,573 test scenarios due to the exclusion of low-quality predictions.
+As detailed in Section 4.1, the dataset is partitioned into OMA train, val, and test set, with statistics summarized in Tab.~\ref{tab:dataset_information}.
+The OMA training and val set comprises 26,111 training scenarios and 5,613 validation scenarios, totaling 31,724 samples, while the test set contains only 5,573 test scenarios due to the exclusion of low-quality predictions.
 Both data sets share identical spatial coverage, with HD maps covering $(\pm 15m, \pm 30m)$ and SD maps extending to $(\pm 75m, \pm 75m)$.
-Notably, the SD map's road density in OMA-GT decreases from 15.1 roads/scene during training to 10.8 in validation/test splits, suggesting potential domain shifts between training and evaluation environments.
+Notably, the SD map's road density in OMA train and val set decreases from 15.1 roads/scene during training to 10.8 in validation/test splits, suggesting potential domain shifts between training and evaluation environments.

-Quantitative discrepancies between OMA and OMA-GT reveal systemic geometric and topological inconsistencies in predicted maps.
-OMA predicts an average of 310 lanes/scene, more than four times that of OMA-GT (78.6), with significantly shorter mean lane lengths (2.32 m vs 3.16 m in OMA-GT), indicating both oversegmentation and false positives.
-This fragmentation is further amplified by OMA's prediction of 322.06 lane paths/scene (vs. 7.69 in OMA-GT), where ground-truth lanes are frequently split into disconnected fragments.
-Boundaries exhibit similar degradation: OMA detects 9.65 boundaries/scene (vs 3.40 in OMA-GT) with reduced mean lengths (32.17m vs 44.23m), reflecting fragmented boundary detection.
-Meanwhile, OMA-GT validation data show slight degradation compared to training splits (e.g. 75.8 vs. 81.3 lanes/scene), highlighting inherent variability in real-world map quality.
+Quantitative discrepancies between train, val and test set reveal systemic geometric and topological inconsistencies in predicted maps.
+The test set predicts an average of 310 lanes/scene, more than four times that of the Train and Val set (73.8), with significantly shorter mean lane lengths (2.32 m vs 3.16 m in trainval), indicating both over-segmentation and false positives.
+This fragmentation is further amplified by test's prediction of 322.06 lane paths/scene (vs. 7.69 in Train), where ground-truth lanes are frequently split into disconnected fragments.
+Boundaries exhibit similar degradation: test set detects 9.65 boundaries/scene (vs 3.40 in trainval) with reduced mean lengths (32.17m vs 44.23m), reflecting fragmented boundary detection.
+Meanwhile, validation data show slight degradation compared to training splits (e.g. 75.8 vs. 81.3 lanes/scene), highlighting inherent variability in real-world map quality.